-Geometry
+- Geometry

-Unique and persistent identifier
+-Unique and persistent identifier

-NOTE 1: A grid size of 1km2 is considered an optimal choice of statistical unit, as a good compromise between more detailed information (smaller area) and less confidentiality issues.
+NOTE 1: The optimum grid size depends on the statistical variable and the required confidentiality level.
+1km resolution is for example considered an optimal choice for population statistics.
 In addition, the success of the GEOSTAT 2 project has shown the feasibility of displaying population distribution on a 1km2 grid.

 NOTE 2: The Core Recommendation 1 applies on the geographic scope of INSPIRE LAEA coordinate reference system, i.e. on continental Europe.
-For the over-sea territories, it is recommended to use a grid based on the LAEA projection and on an ITRS based datum.
+For the over-sea territories, it is recommended to use a grid based on an equal-area projection and on an ITRS based datum.